MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/apply-rounded-corners.md

 }
 ```

-Next, in your MainWindow constructor, after the call to InitalizeComponent, create a new instance of the [WindowInteropHelper](https://docs.microsoft.com/dotnet/api/system.windows.interop.windowinterophelper?view=net-5.0) class to acquire a pointer to the underlying HWND.
+Next, in your MainWindow constructor, after the call to InitalizeComponent, create a new instance of the [WindowInteropHelper](https://docs.microsoft.com/dotnet/api/system.windows.interop.windowinterophelper?view=net-5.0) class to acquire a pointer to the underlying HWND (window handle).
 Make sure to use the [EnsureHandle](https://docs.microsoft.com/dotnet/api/system.windows.interop.windowinterophelper.ensurehandle?view=net-5.0#System_Windows_Interop_WindowInteropHelper_EnsureHandle) method to force the system to create an HWND for the window before it's shown, because normally the system only does so after exiting the constructor.

 ```CSharp
 public MainWindow()